 and the thought has found words.” – Robert Frost

 This page is dedicated to publishing poetry written by our community of friends, family, neighbors, artists, and students, who are both experienced, and who have never written a poem in their lives.
 Because poetry makes invisible the everyday stigmas and constructs that separate us, even if only temporarily, it has the lasting power to strengthens communities.
 Poetry reminds each of us, that at some point in our lives everyone loves, feels, carries burdens, is broken-hearted, or is filled with intoxicating joy.
 Poetry heals, lifts burdens and builds bridges of communication.

-And to find out about our poetry events, please visit our POESIA EVENTS PAGE!
+And to find out about our latest call for poetry, please visit our CALL FOR POETRY!

 one of the disappeared